The New Saints F.C.

-They are the most successful club in the Welsh league structure, with 17 league titles to their name.
-Since the 2001–02 season, they have finished as champions or runners-up in every season, apart from 2008–09, where they finished third in the league.
+They are the most successful club in the Welsh league structure, with 18 league titles to their name.
+Since the 2001–02 season, they have finished as champions or runners-up in every season, apart from 2008–09, when they finished third in the league.
 They became the first side playing in the Welsh league system to qualify for the group or league stage of any European competition after reaching the league phase of the UEFA Conference League for the first time in the 2024–25 season.

 History

 Llansantffraid F.C.

-The club was formed as Llansantffraid F.C. to represent the border village of Llansantffraid-ym-Mechain (population: 1,000) in 1959, and played at the Recreation Ground.
+The club was formed as Llansantffraid F.C. to represent the border village of Llansantffraid-ym-Mechain in 1959, and played at the Recreation Ground.

-They first tasted competitive football in the Montgomeryshire Amateur Football League (then the fourth level of the Welsh football league system), winning the championship seven times.
-At the end of the 1989–90 season they were elected to the Central Wales League but their stay was brief, winning promotion to the Cymru Alliance as runners-up on their first attempt.
-Llansantffraid's meteoric rise continued and in 1992–93 they gained promotion to the League of Wales, now the Cymru Premier, as champions and won the Welsh Intermediate Cup (formerly the Welsh Amateur Cup).
+They first played competitive football in the Montgomeryshire Amateur Football League, and went on to win the championship seven times.
+At the end of the 1989–90 season they applied for entry into the Central Wales League and joined the league for the new season.
+In pre-season they played against Welshpool Town (founder members of the new Cymru Alliance) in the "Powysland Cup", fielding six former Welshpool players.
+Welshpool won the match 4–2 on penalties.
+Their stay in the Central Wales League was brief, winning promotion to the Cymru Alliance as runners-up on their first attempt.
+Llansantffraid's progress continued and in 1992–93 they gained promotion to the League of Wales as champions and won the Welsh Intermediate Cup with a 3–0 win against Brecon Corinthians.

 Total Network Solutions

-In 1996, Llansantffraid won the Welsh Cup and qualified for the first time for the European Cup Winners' Cup.
-At this time, a local computer company, Total Network Solutions of Oswestry, arranged a £250,000 sponsorship deal which involved incorporating the company name into the club name.
-As Total Network Solutions Llansantffraid, they met Polish Cup winners Ruch Chorzów and earned a 1–1 draw at home before losing 5–0 in Poland.
-Since then they have qualified for European competitions several times.
-The club's European home games are generally played at either Newtown's or Wrexham's stadium, as their old Recreation Ground was far below UEFA's standards (though for their 2003 meeting with Manchester City, they played their home game at the 72,000-seat Millennium Stadium in Cardiff).
+In the 1995–96 season, Llansantffraid won the Welsh Cup and qualified for the first time for the European Cup Winners' Cup.
+In their first European tie they met Polish Cup winners Ruch Chorzów and earned a 1–1 draw at home before losing 5–0 in Poland.
+In 1997, a local computer company, Total Network Solutions of Oswestry, arranged a £250,000 sponsorship deal which involved incorporating the company name into the club name as Total Network Solutions Llansantffraid.
+The club qualified for European competitions several times, with their European home games were generally played at either Newtown's or Wrexham's stadium, as the Recreation Ground was far below UEFA's standards (though for their 2003 meeting with Manchester City, they played their home game at the 72,000-seat Millennium Stadium in Cardiff).
 To comply with UEFA's regulations on third-party sponsorship, the club were known by their initialism TNS by the European governing body in their competitions.

-In 1997 the club's name was changed to Total Network Solutions F.C., being the first instance in the United Kingdom of a football club renaming itself after its sponsor's name only.
-Following the financial meltdown of Barry Town in the summer of 2003, TNS became the only Cymru Premier club which had a full-time playing staff.
-In the summer of 2005, however, Llanelli also announced plans to go full-time.
+The club's name was changed to Total Network Solutions F.C., being the first instance in the United Kingdom of a football club renaming itself after its sponsor's name only.
+Following the financial difficulties of Barry Town in the summer of 2003, TNS became the only club in the Welsh league system that had a full-time playing staff.